JamesCollins1/comp150-cpd/README.md

 ### Week 1

 During this week I found my biggest problems occured in the group project.
-The main problems were getting both myself and the team on the whole back up to speed with the devlopment of Nebula Knights.
+The main problems were getting both myself and the team on the whole back up to speed with the development of Nebula Knights.

 ### Week 2